PhDP/Akarui/INSTALL.md

 # Installing

-Manticore should compile with the ghc compiler versions 7.6, 7.8, and 7.10.
+Manticore is tested with continuous integratation for the ghc compiler versions 7.6, 7.8, and 7.10, along with cabal 1.18, 1.20, and 1.22.
+Manticore has few dependencies and they should all compile on major platforms (at the very least Linux, Windows, and Mac OSX)

-# Linux

-Unless your Linux distribution is really old, it should have a recent enough version of both the ghc compiler and cabal package management.

-# Mac OSX

-# Windows

 The [Haskell platform](https://www.haskell.org/platform/) contains all the necessary tools to compile Manticore.
-Simply open a command prompt and type
+Most Linux distributions have recent enough versions for ghc and cabal directly in their package manager.
+You can install the Haskell platform from [chocolatey](https://chocolatey.org/) for Windows and [brew](http://brew.sh/) for Mac OSX.

+Once you have ghc and cabal installed, use the following commands at the root of the code to compile Manticore:

-    cabal install
+    cabal install --only-dependencies --enable-tests

-...and the root of Manticore's source.
+    cabal configure --enable-tests
+    cabal build